YikangGui/sawyer_irl_project/README.md

 If you need to install the packages for Kinect V2 with Ubuntu, check out this [link](https://github.com/thinclab/sawyer_irl_project/blob/master/Kinect_install_readme.md).

+If you need to install the packages for Realsense2-D435 with Ubuntu, check out this [link](https://github.com/thinclab/sawyer_irl_project/blob/master/Realsense_install_readme.md).

 The following are the steps to be followed to get this package working:

   Assuming you have a working version of Ubuntu (This package has been built and tested on Ubuntu 16.04)